History of Slavery in North Carolina

 Besides slaves, there were a number of free people of color in the state.
 Most were descended from free African Americans who had migrated from Virginia during the eighteenth century.
 After the Revolution, Quakers and Mennonites worked to persuade slaveholders to free their slaves.
 Some were inspired by their efforts, and the language of men’s rights, to arrange for manumission of their slaves.
 The number of free people of color rose markedly in the first couple of decades after the Revolution.

-Hauling the Seine
+Image: Hauling the Seine

-This scene is of the fisheries of Albemarle and Pamlico Sounds in North Carolina, which were known to employ a considerable number of Free Negroes from neighboring counties.
+Fisheries of Albemarle and Pamlico Sounds in North Carolina, which were known to employ a considerable number of Free Negroes from neighboring counties.
 The huge seines (nets) could measure up to two miles in length.

 The ban on importing slaves to North Carolina was lifted in 1790, and the state’s slave population quickly increased.
 By 1800, there were around 140,000 blacks living in the state.
 A small number of these were free blacks, who mostly farmed or worked in skilled trades.
 The majority were slaves working in agriculture on small- to medium-sized farms.